mixja/mixja.github.io/_posts/2015-09-28-ansible-cisco-vwlc.md

   option routers 192.168.232.2;
   next-server 192.168.232.1;
 }
-# END ANSIBLE MANAGED BLOCK
+# END ANSIBLE MANAGED BLOCK wlc01 192.168.232.127
 {% endraw %}
 {% endhighlight %}

 The `blockinfile` module includes begin and end marker lines, which are useful for removing the inserted block later during cleanup.

-With the modifications made to the DHCP configuration, the `name: Add temporary DHCP reservation` task notifies a couple of handlers, defined in `handlers/vmware.yml`:
+With the modifications made to the DHCP configuration, the `name: Add temporary DHCP reservation` task notifies several handlers, defined in `handlers/main.yml`:

 {% highlight yaml %}
 {% raw %}
----
 - name: stop vmware networking
-  command: '"/Applications/VMware Fusion.app/Contents/Library/vmnet-cli" --stop'
+  command: '"{{ wlc_vmnet_path }}" --stop'
   become: yes
 - name: start vmware networking
-  command: '"/Applications/VMware Fusion.app/Contents/Library/vmnet-cli" --start'
+  command: '"{{ wlc_vmnet_path }}" --start'
   become: yes
+- name: start vm
+  command: '"{{ wlc_vmrun_path }}" start "{{ wlc_vm_vmx_path }}" nogui'
+  become: no
 {% endraw %}
 {% endhighlight %}

 These handlers restart VMWare networking using the `vmnet-cli` command (included with VMWare Fusion), allowing the DHCP configuration changes to take effect.

+With the DHCP configuration in place, the virtual machine is then started to begin the AutoInstall process.

+> The order of handlers as defined in the handler file in Ansible is important.
+I have noticed the order of execution follows the order specified in the handler file, rather than the order specified in the `notify` action of the calling task (as one might expect).

+> UPDATE: At this point I have also added provisioning of the local `/etc/hosts` file with the vWLC name (as defined by `wlc_vm_name`) and service port IP address (as defined by `wlc_vm_ip_address`).
+This occurs by default but can be disabled by setting `wlc_vm_persist_dhcp_reservation` to `no`.

 ## <a name="autoinstall-cleanup"></a>Virtual Machine AutoInstall and Cleanup
-At this point, everything is in place for the (currently initialising) vWLC virtual machine to use the AutoInstall feature:
+At this point, everything is in place for the (recently booted) vWLC virtual machine to use the AutoInstall feature:

 - TFTP daemon is enabled and configured with a vWLC configuration file
 - VMWare DHCP server is configured to advertise the TFTP server IP address and issue a DHCP reservation to vWLC virtual machine